oscar-castellanos/HackUDC25/README.md

 The project is licensed under the GPL-3 License.
 For more details, please refer to the [LICENSE](./LICENSE) file.
 Additionally, the licenses  the llama models used in testing can also be found in the [LICENSE](./LICENSE) file.

 ## What's next for ClothingCompare
-ClothingCompare still hasn't reached its peak and has many more improvements that can be applied.
+ClothingCompare has still a long way to go we have many more ideas and improvements that could be applied.
 The main points of future work that the current mantainer team has proposed are:
 * Add more sustainability metrics.
 * Add web-scraping modules for other webs of the Inditex suite.
 * User account system to save outfits and searches.
+* Local image storage service